soumya-ranjan-sahoo/academic-webprofile/content/authors/admin/_index.md

   url: https://saarland-informatics-campus.de/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests are in building robust machine learning models for large information systems, spanning the areas of natural language processing, information extraction and retrieval, knowledge bases and knowledge graphs.
-I am also interested in problems in graph machine learning and theory.
+bio: My interests are in building robust machine learning models for large scale information systems, spanning the areas of natural language processing, information extraction and retrieval, knowledge bases and knowledge graphs.
+I am also interested in problems in geometric deep learning, particularly graph machine learning and theory.
 My current focus area includes representation learning of natural languages and graphs.

 # Interests to show in About widget
 interests: